moj-analytical-services/writing_functions_in_r/README.md

 ### Storing your functions in your project

 A simple approach is to create a folder in your project called `functions` and save your functions there.
+The folder could also be called `R/`, following R package conventions.

 A function could have its own script, with the same name as the function, or related functions could be grouped together into a single